henryaj/word-frequency-counter/README.md

-word-frequency-counter
+Word Frequency County
 ======================

 Simple Ruby script that takes text from a user and counts the number of times each word appears.
-Made for a Codecadamy course.
+Made for the [Codecadamy Ruby course](http://www.codecademy.com/tracks/ruby).
 (You have to celebrate the little wins, eh?)